sukainazaidi/sukainazaidi/README.md

-- Hello, my name s sukaina Zaidi!
+- Hello, my name Sukaina Zaidi!
 I'm an undergrad student at the Unversity of Central Florida studying Information Technology.
 - I'm particularly interested in the fields of Machine Learning/Artificial Intelligence and Software Engineering.
-- I'm very excited to learn new technologies and find ways in which in I can apply my skills to make a positive contribution.
+- I'm very excited to learn new technologies and find ways in which in I can apply my skills to make a positive contribution to society.

 <!---